Perfect Storm of New Acquisition and Continuously Moving Targets Tests a Lab’s Limits

 Another requirement was that PilotFish needed to re-engineer the client-facing web services endpoints and the back-office automation to take advantage of the client’s infrastructure, which was in the process of changing as that was being done.
 PilotFish accomplished this in parallel to building up a common set of internal interfaces used (by the client’s web app and by PilotFish) for ordering, status, reporting, and fulfillment-tracking (recording keeping that a particular transaction has been delivered).

-Creativity and agility, not to mention troubleshooting, was required of the PilotFish team to deliver on customer requirements and expectations in the face of constantly moving targets.
+Creativity and agility, not to mention troubleshooting, was required of the PilotFish team to deliver on customer requirements and expectations in the face of always moving targets.
 An innovative solution that PilotFish utilized was an Oracle database to give integration visibility to both teams to the status of requirements and change orders.

 Throughput issues in this changing environment were solved via PilotFish’s advanced queuing that handles things in a transactional nature.
 PilotFish supports this by allowing as much concurrent throughput as is needed.
 PilotFish also allows throttling of the volume of data from each channel to match throughput to the system’s capability to ingest the data.
-Monitoring and alerts were activated and troubleshooting done to trace order issues.
+Monitoring and alerts were activated, and troubleshooting was done to trace order issues.
 PilotFish’s queuing capabilities are reliable and easily configured ─ a tremendous advantage as the client’s technology stack changed and evolved.

 The PilotFish solution was implemented with minimal disruption to the client’s day-to-day business or that of its customers.
 By re-engineering the client-facing web service endpoints and the back-office automation, PilotFish was able to take advantage of the client’s existing investment in its infrastructure.
 PilotFish was able to do the development in parallel and build up a common set of internal interfaces used (by the client’s web app and PilotFish) for ordering, status, reporting, and fulfillment-tracking.
 In doing so, it was able to provide a record that a particular case had been delivered, validating the transaction.